svencent/MavensMate/Readme.md

 ## MavensMate API

 You can build Salesforce1 IDEs by integrating with the APIs exposed in this project.
 For Node.js project, you can simply `require('mavensmate')`.
-For other types of project, you may can use the command line interface (more documentation to come).
+For other types of project, you may use the command line interface (more documentation to come).

 ### Node.js Projects